 Ginger is not recommended in the treatment of ulcers but may help prevent them.
 Ginger is an aromatic bitter that stimulates digestion and helps keep intestinal muscles toned.
 The use of ginger eases transport of materials through the digestive tract, lessoning irritation to the intestinal walls.

-Ginger is a bushy, perennial plant that grows up to four feet tall.
 The plant likes rich, moist soil with good drainage.
 Native to tropical regions, ginger loves heat and humidity.
 In Georgia the plant can be grown in containers and moved indoors during winter.
 To start ginger, plant a fresh root with sprout end up and one eye just above the soil.
 Protect from high winds and low temperatures.

 * Long-term use or high doses of ginger during pregnancy is not recommended.
 Inform your doctor if using ginger before surgery.
 Do not use in large amounts if you have gallstones or ulcers.
 Always dilute ginger essential oil before use.
 Always consult with a physician before using any herbal remedy.